-- Restricted Stock Units.
-The fair value of restricted stock units is determined based on the quoted market price of our common stock on the date of grant. - Market-Based Restricted Stock Units.
+- Restricted Stock Units and Performance-Based Restricted Stock Units.
+The fair value of restricted stock units and performance-based restricted stock units (other than market-based restricted stock units) is determined based on the quoted market price of our common stock on the date of grant. - Market-Based Restricted Stock Units.
 Market-based restricted stock units consist of grants of performance-based restricted stock units to certain members of executive management that vest contingent upon the achievement of pre-determined market and service conditions (referred to herein as "market-based restricted stock units").
 The fair value of our market-based restricted stock units is determined using a Monte-Carlo simulation model.
 Key assumptions for the Monte-Carlo simulation model are the risk-free interest rate, expected volatility, expected dividends and correlation coefficient. - Stock Options and Employee Stock Purchase Plan.
 The fair value of stock options and stock purchase rights granted pursuant to our equity incentive plans and our 2000 Employee Stock Purchase Plan, as amended ("ESPP"), respectively, is determined using the Black-Scholes valuation model based on the multiple-award valuation method.
 Key assumptions of the Black-Scholes valuation model are the risk-free interest rate, expected volatility, expected term and expected dividends.
 The risk-free interest rate is based on U.S. Treasury yields in effect at the time of grant for the expected term of the option.
 Expected volatility is based on a combination of historical stock price volatility and implied volatility of publicly-traded options on our common stock.
 Expected term is determined based on historical exercise behavior, post-vesting termination patterns, options outstanding and future expected exercise behavior.

-There were an insignificant number of stock options granted during fiscal years 2017 and 2016.
+There were an insignificant number of stock options granted during fiscal years 2018 and 2017.

-The assumptions used in the Black-Scholes valuation model to value our stock option grants and ESPP purchase rights were as follows:
+The estimated assumptions used in the Black-Scholes valuation model to value our ESPP purchase rights were as follows:

+ESPP Purchase Rights

+Year Ended March 31,

+2018 2017 2016

-Stock Option Grants ESPP Purchase Rights Year Ended March 31, Year Ended March 31, 2015 2017 2016 2015 Risk-free interest rate 1.1 - 1.9% 0.5 - 0.8% 0.3 - 0.6% 0.04 - 0.2% Expected volatility 36 - 40% 25 - 32% 32 - 36% 30 - 35% Weighted-average volatility 38% 27% 33% 34% Expected term 4.5 years 6 - 12 months 6 - 12 months 6 - 12 months Expected dividends None None None None
+Risk-free interest rate 1.1 - 2.0% 0.5 - 0.8% 0.3 - 0.6%

+Expected volatility 28 - 30% 25 - 32% 32 - 36%

+Weighted-average volatility 29% 27% 33%

+Expected term 6 - 12 months 6 - 12 months 6 - 12 months

+Expected dividends None None None